rogers0/debian-kernel-cross/README.md

 ----

 To make a chroot cross build environment especially for kerenel under Debian.
-Currently working for Jessie on armel (kirkwood).
+Currently working for Stretch/Sid on armel (marvell).

 ----